The Evolution of Experience

-Tourist offices aim to reduce energy use and environmental impact, doing things like encouraging the use of public transport.
-There are countless initiatives, whether focused on mobility such as those of the ten Labellemontagne stations, Les Menuires with Co'lidays, Bourg Saint Maurice station with the funicular 5 minutes from Les Arcs, or energy-oriented, such as the development of a centralized dual-energy wood/electricity boiler system in Avoriaz or the biomass boiler room in La Plagne.
+Tourist offices aim to reduce energy use and environmental impact.
+There are countless initiatives: Some are focused on mobility and the promotion of poublic transport, while others are energy-oriented, such as the development of a centralized dual-energy wood/electricity boiler system in Avoriaz or the biomass boiler room in La Plagne.

 More eco-responsible hotels

-Hotels seek to become greener by adopting greener processes that involve the guest– asking guests whether they want their sheets or towels changed, eliminating plastic bottles to make way for water fountains, and more.
+Hotels are adopting greener processes that involve the guest: Asking guests whether they want their sheets or towels changed daily, eliminating plastic bottles in exchange for water fountains, and more.

-Hotel brands are committed to respecting sustainable development or social responsibility charters (Accor with Planète 21, IHG with Green Engage, Hilton with Travel with Purpose).
+Hotel brands are are also beginning to sign sustainable development or social responsibility charters (Accor with Planète 21, IHG with Green Engage, Hilton with Travel with Purpose).